aledoss/safe_friends/README.md

 # Safe Friends

 ## Introduction
-Safe Friends let you join a group of people (friends, family, etc) and set stops.
-This stops are points that are set in the map, and when someone arrive one of them, it will send a notification to all the users from the group that the guy is in the stop.
+Safe Friends lets you join a group of people (friends, family, etc) and set stops.
+These stops are points which set in the map, and when someone arrives to one of them, it will send a notification to all the users in the group informing of the arrival.

 ## Pre-requisites
 * Min Android SDK 15